daveriesz/rigsync/README.md

       -m 210 -r /dev/ttyS0 -s 57600
 ```

 The first ```-m``` argument defines a networked rig control server at localhost port 4532.
 The second  ```-m``` argument defines a Kenwood TS-870S connected to the serial port /dev/ttyS0 at 57600 baud.
-On startup, rigsync will set the TS-870S's frequency and mode to match the rig control server (this is the default since there is no ```-n``` argument and the server is defined firsrt).
+On startup, rigsync will set the TS-870S's frequency and mode to match the net rig control server (this is the default since there is no ```-n``` argument and the server is defined firsrt).
 Thereafter, it will keep both in sync.

 Example 2: